Table of Contents

-In the modern world, biotechnology enzymes used in the food industry are extracted directly from the plants and animal sources and are also obtained by microbial fermentation.
+In the modern world through biotechnology enzymes used in the food industry are extracted directly from the plants and animal sources and are also obtained by microbial fermentation.

 Also Refer: Food processing

-With the invasions of new technologies and the unique characteristics of enzymes, the different types of enzymes are used as drugs.
-These drugs specifically bind to the target and also have an incomparable potential and advantages compared to the ordinary small molecular drugs.
+With the invasion of new technologies and the unique characteristics of enzymes, the different types of enzymes are used as drugs.
+These drugs specifically bind to the target and also have an incomparable potential and advantages compared to ordinary small molecular drugs.

-Applications of some important therapeutic enzymes, which are widely used in the productions of drugs for the treatment of various dreadful disease and other infectious diseases, including allergies, food and cyanide poisoning, gout, heart attack, inflammation, leukaemia, viral and bacterial infections, plague formations, skin ulcers, thrombosis and a lot more.
+Applications of some important therapeutic enzymes, which are widely used in the production of drugs for the treatment of various dreadful diseases and other infectious diseases, including allergies, food and cyanide poisoning, gout, heart attack, inflammation, leukaemia, viral and bacterial infections, plague formations, skin ulcers, thrombosis and a lot more.

 Also Read: Different types of Human Diseases

-Enzymes play an important role in removing impurities, to provide a stonewashed effect, in the ethanol production to break down the starch and cellulose into fermentable sugars.
+Enzymes play an important role in removing impurities, providing a stonewashed effect, in ethanol production to break down the starch and cellulose into fermentable sugars.